icejean/orange3-glueviz/README.md

-Add support of vertices & edges selection to the "Network From Tables" widget through a checkbox on widget GUI and a clean_network() function to verify vertices ids are in range, remove wrong edges and null vertices if it's necessary, recode the ids of vertices if it's necessary.
+Add support of vertices & edges selection to the "Network From Tables" widget through a checkbox on widget GUI and a clean_network() function to verify vertices ids are in range, remove wrong edges and null vertices if it's necessary, reindex the ids of vertices if it's necessary.
 Please refer to the example workflow of airtraffic.net in ./docs.

+Mar,16,2020

+Address the isue of displaying vertices ids as real through setting the decimal of orange.data.variable.ContinuousVariable to 0, now it's integer as required.

+        # set the number of decimals to 0 for ids of vertices, source & target of edges
+        # to display as integer
+        self.vertices.domain.attributes[0].number_of_decimals = 0
+        self.edges.domain.attributes[0].number_of_decimals = 0
+        self.edges.domain.attributes[1].number_of_decimals = 0